 The students must demonstrate the 5 sets of the 15 techniques of Nage no Kata in the order presented in the online session.
 They need to demonstrate the techniques both as Tori and as Uke.
 Video materials are available on the platform so the students can rehearse with their help for the demonstration.

-The student must record and upload the Nage no Kata demonstration to the IJF Academy platform, using the designated upload space.
+Using the designated upload space, the student must record and upload the Nage no Kata demonstration to the IJF Academy platform.
 This upload space will be available from day 1 of the UCJI programme in the “Practical Session” / “Nage no Kata Demonstration” section.
 The evaluation of the Nage no Kata is “passed” or “failed”.
 The student will receive an email notification whether the demonstrations (Tori and Uke) were accepted or not.

-If the student fails on the first attempt in any of the two demonstrations (Tori and Uke), the student has a second attempt to upload the video(s) that they failed.
+If the student fails on the first attempt in any of the two demonstrations (Tori and Uke), they have a second attempt to upload the video(s) they failed.

 If the student fails on the second attempt, the student cannot receive the UCJI qualification.

 The evaluation of the demonstration is recorded on the Nage no Kata examination sheet.
-The completed sheets are saved by the IJF Academy Management for further reference.
+The IJF Academy Management saves the completed sheets for further reference.

 d) Practical examination of Nage-waza